Eucladia/gameboy_emu/README.md

   <h1>Gameboy Emulator</h1>
 </div>

-## Motivation
-This project started as a way to learn more about emulator development, specifically the Gameboy and its internals.

 ## Installation
 ### Prerequisites
 To build and run this emulator, you need to have Rust installed.
 The minimum supported Rust version (MSRV) is **1.85**.